Unfinished Puzzle. The Story of a Recruitment

 ...but Far from Each Other.

-The candidate no longer works for the client.
-They lasted just over six months together.
-Conflicts, misunderstandings within the team, a mismatch in work styles and communication, and a lack of flexibility in these areas led to an inability to find common ground—all of this led to the termination of the contract.
-The organization wasn't a good fit for the candidate.
-Nor was the candidate a good fit for the organization.
-Both sides spent six months trying to bend reality—struggling with each other.
+As a result, the candidate is no longer working with the client.
+They lasted a little over six months.
+Conflicts, misunderstandings within the team, mismatched working and communication styles, and a lack of flexibility in these areas ultimately led to an inability to find common ground—and to the termination of the contract.
+In short, the organization wasn’t a fit for the candidate.
+And the candidate wasn’t a fit for the organization.
+For six months, both sides tried to bend reality—struggling to make it work.

 While the pieces from the bag labelled "technologies and hard skills" created a work of art, the second bag labelled "expectations, soft skills, communication styles" couldn't be used to make any meaningful picture.